How to Check for Assisted Living Violations

 - Kentucky | Certified Assisted Living Communities in Kentucky | Nursing Home Survey Inspection Findings

 - Louisiana | Adult Residential Care

-Each of these websites work a little bit differently, but generally they have search forms that allow you to verify a provider is licensed and see if there have been any concerning issues that you want to research further and verify have been resolved.
+Each of these websites works a little bit differently, but generally, they have search forms that allow you to verify a provider is licensed and see if there have been any concerning issues that you want to research further and verify have been resolved.